 Depart Ottawa for Iqaluit in the morning.
-You will change planes in Iqaluit, departing to continue onto Pond Inlet.
-Upon landing at Pond Inlet, you be welcomed by your local coordinator and transferred to a comfortable hotel.
+Change planes in Iqaluit, departing to continue onto Pond Inlet.
+Upon landing at Pond Inlet, be welcomed by your local coordinator and transferred to a comfortable hotel.
 During dinner, your expedition leader and lead Inuit guide give a briefing and gear check.
-The evening will be yours to relax, enjoy and explore Pond Inlet and the not too distant mountains of Bylot Island under the midnight sun.
+After dinner, enjoy an authentic cultural presentation of Inuit throat singing, drum dancing, and storytelling by local elders.
+The rest of the evening is yours to relax, enjoy and explore Pond Inlet and the not too distant mountains of Bylot Island under the midnight sun.

-After breakfast, you will meet your guides on the beach (yes!
-There are sand beaches in the Arctic as well!) in preparation for your departure to southeast Bylot Island and the floe-edge.
-You will be traveling traditional Inuit-style by komatiq and snowmobile across the sea ice.
-Your route of approximately 90km will include tea-stops at historic grave sites, hanging glaciers, and abandoned whaling stations and hunting cabins.
-The final destination will be the ice floe edge where a base camp will be set up just back from the ice edge (conditions permitting).
+After breakfast, meet your guides on the beach (yes!, there are sand beaches in the Arctic as well!) in preparation for your departure to southeast Bylot Island and the floe-edge.
+Travel traditional Inuit-style by komatiq and snowmobile across the sea ice.
+Your route of approximately 90km includes tea stops at historic grave sites, hanging glaciers, and abandoned whaling stations and hunting cabins.
+The final destination is the ice floe edge, where a base camp will be set up just back from the ice edge (conditions permitting).

 After an early breakfast, transfer to the Pond Inlet Airport for your flight to Iqaluit.
-On arrival in Iqaluit, you will immediately change planes and continue on to Ottawa, arriving at (16:50).
+On arrival in Iqaluit, immediately change planes and continue on to Ottawa, arriving at 16:50.
 Extra days in Ottawa can be arranged by request.

-Please add 5% GST from Pond Inlet.
+Please add 5% sales tax from Pond Inlet.
 Rates based on current exchange rate CAD/US dollars.
 Please contact us for exact quote in US dollars.